RoadieHQ/roadie-backstage-plugins/plugins/frontend/backstage-plugin-argo-cd/README.md

       Cookie:
         $env: ARGOCD_AUTH_TOKEN2
 ```

 Add all required auth tokens to environmental variables, in this example, `ARGOCD_AUTH_TOKEN2`.

 And then in the following component definition annotations add a line with the url to the desired proxy path:

 ```yml
 argocd/proxy-url: '/argocd/api2'
 ```

 `argocd/proxy-url` annotation defaults to '/argocd/api' so it's not needed if there is only one proxy config.

+## Support for multiple Argo CD instances - Option 2 - Argo CD backend plugin

+If you want to create multiple components that fetch data from different Argo CD instances, you can dynamically set the Argo CD instance url by adding the following to your app-config.yaml files.

+The Argo plugin will fetch the Argo CD instances an app is deployed to and use the backstage-plugin-argo-cd-backend plugin to reach out to each Argo instance based on the mapping mentioned below.

+Please visit the Argo CD backend plugin [README](../../backend/backstage-plugin-argo-cd-backend/README.md) for more information

 ## Develop plugin locally